 If your betta tank is big enough, you can add some decoration and plants.
 The decoration doesn’t need to be anything extravagant; a betta is not an overly active fish.
 A piece of driftwood, a plastic tube, or some rocks to hide behind will be sufficient.
 The best betta tank will contain 2-3 ornaments that break up the space nicely, but not too much.

-Plants are beneficial for a betta tank as they will provide a good amount of coverage to hide, and for this reason, it doesn’t matter if you use live plants or artificial plants.
+Plants are beneficial for a betta tank as they will provide a good amount of coverage to hide, and for your betta to sleep in peace.
+It doesn’t matter if you use live plants or artificial plants as long as they provide some hiding places and privacy..

-Live plants also help provide a good amount of beneficial bacteria, which will help your betta fish tank cycle faster.
+Live plants also help provide a good amount of beneficial bacteria and oxygen, which will help your betta fish tank cycle faster.

 The best plants for betta tanks are: